-Currently a programme for re-skilling, the Labour Market Activation Programme (LMAP), under the partnership of the Department of Education and Science, the Department of Enterprise Trade and Employment and the Higher Education Authority of Ireland (HEA) is advertising for candidates for undergraduate and postgraduate programmes (levels 6-9 of NFQ) within the IoT's and universities in areas of study specifically required in business today and for business set-up.
+Currently a programme for re-skilling, the Labour Market Activation Programme (LMAP), under the partnership of the Department of Education and Science, the Department of Enterprise Trade and Employment and the HEA is advertising for candidates for undergraduate and postgraduate programmes (levels 6-9 of NFQ) within the IoT's and universities in areas of study specifically required in business today and for business set-up.
 To qualify you must have been made redundant for at least six months and already hold some qualifications.
 This targets those already in the 'system' but should be open to all.